Leadwerks/Documentation/materials.md

 ## PBR Lighting

-Ultra Engine achieves direct lighting through point, spot, directional, and box lights, each utilizing a different lighting equation to simulate light sources with texture-based shadows (shadow maps).
+Leadwerks achieves direct lighting through point, spot, directional, and box lights, each utilizing a different lighting equation to simulate light sources with texture-based shadows (shadow maps).
 Highly metallic objects are less affected by direct lighting because of their high reflectivity, primarily reflecting the environment.

 Indirect lighting is accomplished with a combination of world environment textures and local environment probes.
 Since PBR materials accurately reflect their surroundings, having high-quality reflection data is essential.